NathanG-HEG/Security_Course_ICI002AS2AE_2023/homeworks/h1/README.md

 - Used Firefox Dev tools to call the phoneHome() function and found the answer in the console
 - Found the "network" request and the field networkNum in it.

+## n) Voluntary bonus: Banditry.
+Solve Over the Wire: Bandit 5-7.
+- Level 5: Found password in file inhere/-file07 using *cat <-file07*
+- Level 6: Found password in file inhere/maybehere07/.file2 using *find -size 1033c*.
+This finds all files of size 1033 bytes.
+It is a hidden file!
+- Level 7: Found password in /var/lib/dpkg/info/bandit7.password using *find -size 33c -user bandit7 -group bandit6 -type f*